Exhaust: Kakimoto GTBox 06&S

 Where did you get it?
 How much was freight?

 I bought it pre covid, so stuff was different.
 I’d search Kakimoto GTBox 06&S and see what you can find.
+For the headers, AVO Turbo World in Australia are the suppliers.

 Does it make more power?

-I really don’t think it does.
+Just a catback: I really don’t think it does.
 It sounds meaner and so I rev the car more which makes the car faster, though.

 Does it make the fuel economy worse/better?

-It’s worse because it sounds awesome and I rev it more.
+It’s probably worse because it sounds awesome and I rev it more.
 If I drive it sensibly I get the economy I got before installing it, though.
 It’s not better, and it’s not worse.
 Just sounds amazing and that’s what matters.

 Aren’t you worried about ruining it offroad?